plainionist/plainionist.github.io/_posts/2022-10-03-Thread-Collaboration.md

 practically useful system has to interact with the "outer world", there would be dedicated agents "owning" these input ports from and the output ports to the outer world.
-To ensure this ownership by design these agents would even create and initialize the communication to some external service or device, e.g. an agent owning a database connection would create this connection and may not even share the connection string with any other agent.
+To ensure this ownership by design these agents would even create and initialize the communication to such external services or devices, e.g. an agent owning a database connection would create this connection by itself and may not even share the connection string with any other agent.

 In reality agents often have dependencies, references to components or services passed to the agent during construction.
 Such components and services either need to be thread-safe or it has to be ensured during composition of the application that each dependency is owned by a single agent, so no other agent uses the same dependency.
 Depending on the size of the software system it might worth the effort to invent some static code checking rules which